 Chapter 9 : Black Manor, Black Mess

-Narcissa sat quietly among her friends on the Hogwarts Express, resting her head against the misty window.
-Outside was a land of angels, draped in white silky covers as small pellets of snow floated softly to the ground.
-Each little ball that fell was a different memory that Narcissa brought forward in her mind.
+Narcissa sat quietly amongst her friends on the Hogwarts Express, resting her head against the misty window.
+Outside, the world was draped in white silk as small pellets of snow floated softly to the ground.
+Each pellet that fell was a different memory that Narcissa brought to consciousness.
 In an attempt to pass the time until the train arrived at the station, Narcissa reflected on the past few weeks.

 She thought back to the Qudditch match, smiling as the memory lit her face.
-Headmaster Dumbledore had cancelled the match, as it had become a plain joke as opposed to the serious competition it was meant to have been, and had postponed it till after the Christmas holidays.
+Headmaster Dumbledore had cancelled the match since it had turned into a plain joke as opposed to the serious competition it was meant to have been, and had postponed it till after the Christmas holidays.

 From that moment on, Narcissa had been on guard day and night, waiting for Malfoy to strike back, but strangely enough, he hadn’t.
 In fact, all he’d done was glower at her every chance he got.
 He hadn’t even spoken a single word to her.
-Still, she didn’t trust him one bit.
+Regardless of his withdrawn behavior, she didn’t trust him one bit.
 She would bet anything that he was using her technique against her.
 He was waiting till she least expected it.
 But as the weeks had gone on, he’d continued to ignore her, smirking in her direction every now and then.

 A few days after the Quidditch match, Lucius’s black hair had receded, diminishing back to its natural golden color.
 He also, she’d noticed at the Quidditch practices, had managed to rid his uniform of the ghastly message Vesper had jinxed onto it.
 Now that the fun of ridiculing Malfoy was over, Narcissa had turned rather sulky.

 All in all, the thrill of life had died down a little for Narcissa.
 Even Vesper had something interesting going on.
 After weeks of resisting him, Vesper had finally agreed to go on a date with Dmitri to Hogsmeade.
 While Drew and Nixie had gone off to Zonko’s Joke Shop, and Dmitri and Vesper had stopped for a Butterbeer at The Three Broomsticks, Narcissa had wandered off to the Shrieking Shack, standing a bit closer than most people would.
-That’s when she had realized it: she would never hold down a boyfriend.
+That’s when she had realized it: she was going to end up alone.
 Nixie was sprightly and spontaneous, Vesper was intelligent and charming…and her?
-Well, Narcissa was cold and dry and possessed no qualities that were attractive to anyone.
-At least, that’s what she thought.
-Why else would she be sitting out here reclusively while her friends were having romantic affairs?
+Well, Narcissa was cold and dry and possessed no qualities that were attractive.
+Why else would she be sitting out here reclusively while her friends were out on dates enjoying themselves?

-As if she weren’t miserable enough already, on the last day of Charms before the Christmas break, Professor Septima had assigned partners to everyone for an important project they would be starting after the holidays.
+As if she weren’t miserable enough already, the week before Christmas break, in Charms class, Professor Septima had assigned partners to everyone for an important project they would be starting after the holidays.
 Narcissa was partnered with Lucius Malfoy.
-She’d seen him go rigid from across the room, noting that she’d reacted the same way.
+She’d seen him go rigid from across the room.

 She shook her head and snapped her thoughts back into the present.
 Pressing her nose against the window, she thanked the holidays for giving her time until she had to be reunited with Malfoy.